 In April 2007, DEI began a clam farm demonstration project with clammers and the shellfish committee in the Washington County township of Edmunds and in the town of Lubec.
-The project is funded with a grant from the federal Economic Development Administration (EDA).
-Sixteen clammers/farmers participated in Edmunds, with the farms are located near Route 1 adjacent to Tide Mill Farm.
-In Lubec, 12 clammers participated and their farms were located in Johnson’s Cove.
+The project was funded with a grant from the federal Economic Development Administration (EDA).
+Sixteen clammers/farmers participated in Edmunds, with farms located near Route 1 adjacent to Tide Mill Farm.
+In Lubec, 12 clammers participated in farms located in Johnson’s Cove.
 Read the Final Report.

-Upper Right: A clammer planting seed into one of his farm plots.
+Upper Right: A clammer is planting seed into one of his farm plots.

-Lower Left: Securing nets.
-The edge of each net is forced into the muddy sediments by stepping it into the mud.
+Lower Left: The edge of each net is forced into the muddy sediments by stepping it into the mud.
 Nets will protect clams until they have reached a size of about 1-inch in length (ca. November 2007).
-Once the clams are that size, the nets are removed and stored for use in future plantings.
+Once the clams reach that size, the nets are removed and stored for use in future plantings.

 Lower Right: A single clam farm showing fifteen netted plots.
-The Styrofoam toggles that are visible under each net, allow the net to rise slightly off the bottom during tidal inundation.
+The Styrofoam toggles, visible under each net, allow the net to rise slightly off the bottom during tidal inundation.
 This enables the clams to feed without interference from the netting.